SergioGavichi/DSDN-Blog-Post-project/README.md

 * Drawings from all categories can be browsed [here](https://quickdraw.withgoogle.com/data)

 The libraries used were the typical pandas, numpy and matplotlib.pyplot.
 I also used the plotly library and seaborn for my visualizations.

+QuickDraw.html is the html extract of the jupyter notebook .png files are images of charts or table from the notebook used in the blog post